Government Communications Security Bureau (GCSB)

-The GCSB is a public service department with its head office in Wellington, a regional office in Auckland, a station at Tangimoana, near Palmerston North, and another station at Waihopai, near Blenheim.
-The Director of the GCSB, since April 2016, is Andrew Hampton.
-The Director reports directly to the Minister responsible for the GCSB, the Attorney-General, Hon Christopher Finlayson.
+GCSB is a public service department with its head office in Wellington, a regional office in Auckland, a station at Tangimoana, near Palmerston North, and another station at Waihopai, near Blenheim.
+The Director-General of the GCSB, since April 2016, is Andrew Hampton.
+The Director-General reports directly to the Minister responsible for the GCSB, Hon Christopher Finlayson.

-GCSB has approximately 350 staff in a wide range of disciplines, including foreign language experts, communications and cryptography specialists, engineers, technicians, and support staff.
+GCSB employs staff in a wide range of disciplines, including foreign language experts, communications and cryptography specialists, engineers, technicians, legal, policy, and support staff.